opendcd/opendcd.github.io/README.md

   - [More information](https://github.com/opendcd/opendcd.github.io/wiki/Kaldi-Interoperability) on optionally building against Kaldi

 More Information
-  - A [https://github.com/opendcd/opendcd.github.io/wiki/EC2-Installation-Walkthrough](getting start guide) for running OpenDcd on Ec2 using the Librispeech models
+  - A [getting start guide](https://github.com/opendcd/opendcd.github.io/wiki/EC2-Installation-Walkthrough) for running OpenDcd on Ec2 using the Librispeech models
   - Ongoing introdutory slides can be found [here](https://dl.dropboxusercontent.com/u/321851/opendcd.pdf).
 These are updated infrequently.